 A lot of churches are streaming their services at the moment.
 Some are pre-recording and some are going out live.
 Here we discuss the pros and cons of each approach and provide some links to more detailed how-to information.

-Remember that not everyone has internet access.
-It is possible to make some or all of your service accessible over the phone.
-You need to convert it to MP3 format (audio only) and store it somewhere, such as on your website, but you can then set up a telephone access service using these instructions from Bryony Taylor.
+It is also possible to make some or all of your service accessible over the phone.
+You need to convert it to MP3 format (audio only) and store it somewhere, such as on your website, but you can then set up a telephone access service using these instructions, again from Bryony Taylor.